arinbasu/Using-Authorea-with-Github/ma98keeapig.md

 We use this concept everyday in our scientific literature by using the test of hypotheses.
-As shown in
+As shown in Table